dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

     xrdcp --tpc delegate first <source> <destination>

-Like the XrootD server and client, dCache can determine whether the endpoint with which it is communicating supports delegation, and fail over to the pre-delegation protocol if not.
+Like the xrootd server and client, dCache can determine whether the endpoint with which it is communicating supports delegation, and fail over to the pre-delegation protocol if not.

-In the case of communication with pre-4.9 XrootD or pre-5.2 dCache instances, or when using a pre-4.9 XrootD client, one can still make use of third-party copy with a few extra configuration steps.
+In the case of communication with pre-4.9 xrootd or pre-5.2 dCache instances, or when using a pre-4.9 xroot client, one can still make use of third-party copy with a few extra configuration steps.

 There are two ways of providing authentication capability to the pools in this case: